ghoneycutt/puppet-module-types/README.md

 # Compatibility

-This module supports Puppet v3 >= 3.2.0 (with and without the future parser) and Puppet v4 with Ruby versions 1.8.7 (Puppet v3 only), 1.9.3, 2.0.0 and 2.1.0.
+This module supports Puppet v3 >= 3.2.0 (with and without the future parser) and Puppet v4 with Ruby versions 1.8.7, 1.9.3, 2.0.0, 2.1.0 and 2.3.1.
+Please see .travis.yml for the full matrix.

 ===